Alor-e/datascience_hire_task/README.md

 }
 ```
 ## Limitations
-The trained relied on vectors from the names and categories
+The training of the model relied on vectors from the names and categories
 of the products.
 The dimensions of the vectors were then reduced drastically in order to save training time and memory.
 In addition, the data mined was relatively noisy with inconsistencies in product classifications and naming conventions.\
 These factors led to a relatively high amount of product vector points classified as noise or outlier values.